Practice Peer Review

 Disclaimer: Practice Peer Review is not presently covered under qualified privilege in Australia and in New Zealand.
-In the event that clear concerns arise during peer exchanges within the activity, Fellows are advised to contact an appropriate member of the College on +61 3 9601 4984 or at firstname.lastname@example.org.
+In the event that clear concerns arise during peer exchanges within the activity, contact email@example.com.

-Participation as a Facilitator is open to experienced Fellows and Affiliates who are interested in being involved in this CPD program.
+Participation as a facilitator is open to experienced Fellows and Affiliates.

 Earn CPD hours

-As a trained PPR Facilitator you will receive 2 CPD hours of Section 2: peer review and 2.5 CPD hours of Section 3: practice improvement for each PPR you facilitate.
+As a trained facilitator you will receive 2 CPD hours of Section 2: peer review and 2.5 CPD hours of Section 3: practice improvement for each PPR you facilitate.
 In addition, you can claim training under Section 4 Self-guided learning of the RANZCP CPD program.

 How to apply

-Interested members are asked to write to the Committee for Continuing Professional Development, providing a current brief CV, and addressing the following selection criteria:
+Write to the Committee for Continuing Professional Development, providing a brief CV and addressing the following selection criteria: